Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Encoding for Mutual Broadcasting

-In contrast to random-access schemes, where many retransmissions are needed to achieve a desired error performance, we next describe a unique signaling that allow all message exchanges to finish within one (longer) frame of transmission.
-The key idea is that each node broadcasts a codeword consisting of on-slots and off-slots.
-A node transmits only during its on-slots, and listens to its peers through its own off-slots.

-Suppose each node $X_i$ is assigned a unique codebook of $2^l$ on-off signatures (codewords) of length $M_s$, denoted by $\{\B{S}_i(1), \dots, \B{S}_i(2^l)\}$.
-The optimal design of the signatures is out of the scope of this paper.
-For simplicity, let each element of each signature be generated randomly and independently, which is $0$ with probability $1-q$ and $1$ and $-1$ with probability $q/2$ each.
-Node $X_i$ broadcasts its $l$-bit message (or information index) $\varpi_i \in \{1,\dots,2^l\}$ by transmitting the codeword $\B{S}_i(\varpi_i)$.
-As discussed in Sections~\ref{sec:intro} and~\ref{sec:Model}, it is reasonable to assume that node transmissions are synchronized.
+Recall that each node $Z_i$ is assigned a codebook of $2^l$ on-off signatures (codewords) of length $M_s$, denoted by $\{\B{S}_i(1), \dots, \B{S}_i(2^l)\}$.
+For simplicity, let each element of each signature be generated randomly and independently, which is $0$ with probability $1-q$, and $1$ and $-1$ with probability $q/2$ each.\footnote{The optimal design of the signatures is out of the scope of this paper.} Node $Z_i$ broadcasts its $l$-bit message (or information index) $d_i \in \{1,\dots,2^l\}$ by transmitting the codeword $\B{S}_i(d_i)$.
+Transmissions of all nodes are synchronized. \LZ{All nodes finish one message exchange after each frame of transmission.}

-In each symbol slot, those transmitting nodes in $\hat{\Phi}$ form an independent thinning of $\hat{\Phi}$ with retention probability $q$, denoted by $\hat{\Phi}_q$. $\hat{\Phi}_q$ is still an independent marked p.p.p. but with intensity $\lambda q$.
-Thus, the sum power from all transmitting non-neighbors of node $X_0$ in each time slot is derived as
+In each symbol slot, those transmitting nodes in $\hat{\Phi}$ \LZ{defined in~\eqref{eq:Phihat}} form an independent thinning of $\hat{\Phi}$ with retention probability $q$, denoted by $\hat{\Phi}_q$. $\hat{\Phi}_q$ is still an independent marked p.p.p., but with intensity $\lambda q$.
+Thus, the sum power from all transmitting non-neighbors of node $Z_0$ in each time slot is derived as

 Therefore, the variance of each element of $\overline{\B{W}}$ in~\eqref{eq:PhyModel2} is